 BPSS Graduate Assistants

-Each year, the Carolina Center for Public Service offers support for up to 10 Carolina graduate students to serve as skills training facilitators and share their expertise with undergraduate students engaged in service in the community and on campus.
-Selected graduate students are required to facilitate at least two skills trainings (one per semester) for Buckley Public Service Scholars (BPSS) participants, help with the review process of BPSS portfolios submitted by graduating seniors and participate in a panel, co-facilitation of BPSS participant orientation or attend the BPSS senior dinner for participants.
-While completing these requirements, each graduate student receives a stipend of $600.
+Each year, the Carolina Center for Public Service provides support for 7-9 Carolina graduate and professional students to share their expertise with undergraduates who are engaged in service in the community and on campus.
+Selected graduate students are required to propose and facilitate a skills training three times each semester for Buckley Public Service Scholars (BPSS) participants and participate in some other aspect of the program, such as co-facilitating a BPSS participant orientation, attending the BPSS senior dinner for participants or helping with the review process of BPSS portfolios submitted by graduating seniors.
+While completing these requirements, each graduate student receives a $1,600 stipend.

 BPSS Skills Trainings